Stabyhoun: Body

 The Stabyhoun's coat is long and sleek.
 Although a slight wave over the croup is permissible, it should never be curly.
 The hair behind a Stabyhoun's front and rear quarters is longer and fuller but should never feather.
 Any curling of the coat suggests that cross-breeding has occurred in a dog's line and, for this reason, cannot be considered a purebred Stabyhoun.

 A Stabyhoun's body should be powerful with well-rounded ribs.
 Its back is straight, with the croup sloping slightly.
 The loin is powerful, and the belly is only moderately tucked up.
 The tail is long, reaching to the hock.
 It is set low and carried downwards with a gentle bend upwards toward the tip of the tail.
 In action, the tail is lifted but never so as to curl.
 Like the hair behind a Stabyhoun's front and rear quarters, the tail hair should be long, full, and bushy.
 However, the tail hair should not feather.

 The shoulder is well laid against the chest, the blades laid back and angulated.
 The lower forequarters should be powerful and straight, likewise the forelegs.
 A Stabyhoun's pasterns should be strong.
 The hindquarters are powerful and well angulated with a low placed hock.
 The feet should be round and rather big, with toes that are well developed and arched.
 A Stabyhoun should have thick pads.

 Health

-A relatively healthy breed with no common health issues at present, the average life span of a Stabyhoun is 13-15 years.
+A relatively healthy breed with no common health issues at present, the Stabyhoun has an average life span of 13-15 years.
 Diet, exercise, care, and environment are the factors that most impact the breed's health and lifespan.

 Known congenital health conditions in the breed are patent ductus arteriosus (PDA), epilepsy, elbow dysplasia, hip dysplasia, and Type 1 Von Willebrands Disease (vWB).
 Other conditions recorded are radius curvus, hereditary cataracts, steroid responsive meningitis-arteritis (SRMA), and non-specific cancer.
 The heritability of these conditions is unknown, but with careful breeding, most of these problems have been eliminated.
 Epilepsy used to be more prevalent but is no longer as common.